marcoandre1/express-react-app/README.md

 }
 ```

+## Add a Task Detail page

+Allows the user to modify the tasks.

 ### Implementing tasks details Route.
 Part 1: Displaying data

 #### Using Mock Files During Development

 - Files with `.mock` extension indicate the file does not contain the true business logic.
 - Used to reduce complexity (eg., does not depend on server).
-- Mocks are commonly used in testing framework such as Jest.
+- Mocks are commonly used in testing framework such as **Jest**.

 #### Demo